 Don’t wait for Thanksgiving, include sweet potatoes in weekly menus.
 Skip the marshmallows and brown sugar and experiment with some new recipes.
 Not only is the sweet potato one of the healthiest foods you can eat, they taste delicious and are extremely versatile.
 They can be eaten raw or cooked – baked, roasted, mashed, pureed or cubed.
 Leave the skins on for added fiber.
 They are a great side dish to fish, meats, and grains, and make wonderful desserts such as pies, cakes and breads.

-Here are a few quick tips for packing more sweet potato punch into your family’s diet:
+Quick tips for packing more sweet potato punch into your diet